reinaldoper/reinaldoper/README.md

 My name is Reinaldo and I am a developer looking for a career transition, enthusiastic about the world of programming.
 I have been developing my journey in this fascinating field of technology.

 With a long-standing familiarity with several programming languages, I consider writing clean code to be an essential skill.
 Whether working in Java, Python, JavaScript, ReactJs, Angular, among others, I am constantly ready to face new challenges and expand my knowledge.

-I have a particular inclination towards programming languages ​​that are used for Single Page Applications (SPAs).
-I like exploring how each component relates to create functional, elegant and efficient solutions.

-Within this broad field, dealing with databases, whether SQL or NoSQL, is inevitable.
-I have experience working with different types of databases.

-In the professional environment, I adopt agile methodologies in my daily routine.

 Furthermore, in terms of teamwork, I have participated in challenging projects, sharing responsibilities and developing skills to interact with a variety of personalities.
 Collaboration is fundamental to success.